Prescription for Prevention: Stop the Epidemic

 - White males have the highest death rate from unintentional poisoning by pain killers.
 White females represent the fastest-growing risk group.

-- In 2007 and 2008, an average of four people per day died in Ohio from an overdose attributed to the misue of prescription pain medications.
+- In 2007 and 2008, an average of four people per day died in Ohio from an overdose attributed to the misuse of prescription pain medications.

 Ohio Prescription Drug Abuse Task Force Final Recommendations